Vespa's recipes have appeared in "Midwest Living" and "Taste of Home." She belongs to Cook's Recipe Testers for "Cook's

 - Use tortillas as roll-ups for sandwich filling and spreads, such as cream cheese and ham.

-- Cut tortillas in 4-6 wedges, spray wedges with oil or cooking spray, sprinkle with salt and bake at 400 Fahrenheit for 10 minutes, flipping once, for low calorie tortilla chips.
+- Cut tortillas in 4 to 6 wedges, spray wedges with oil or cooking spray, sprinkle with salt and bake at 400°F for 10 minutes, flipping once, for low calorie tortilla chips.

 - Grill fish or shrimp to make Baja tacos.